Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 **Open / unresolved:**
 - **"Tornado" scattering artifact**: point clouds scatter heavily around the platform's own position, particularly noticeable when the platform is stationary for an extended period.
-Not yet root-caused -- candidate explanations include residual drift accumulation and/or submap loop-closure weakness during long stationary segments, but this hasn't been confirmed.
-  Moving object "ghosting" (trailing point-cloud copies behind pedestrians) is separately expected behavior for any point-cloud SLAM system without dedicated dynamic-object filtering (not a bug).
+Not yet root-caused but the candidate explanations include residual drift accumulation or submap loop-closure weakness during long stationary segments.
+Moving object "ghosting" (trailing point-cloud copies e.g. behind pedestrians) occurs, especially for a point-cloud SLAM system without dedicated dynamic-object filtering.
-- **Long-run performance on CPU**: global mapping cost grows over the course of the ~13.7 min recording (denser submap-pair factor graph -- consistent with the GLIM paper's own reported behavior), causing the GUI to become slow/ unresponsive in the back half of a run on this hardware.
-Not a hang -- confirmed via `top` (high CPU%, not 0%) during an apparently "stuck" period.
-  Closing the GUI mid-run triggers a graceful partial save (whatever was processed up to that point), it does not corrupt output.
+- **Long-run performance on CPU**: global mapping cost grows over the course of the ~13.7 min recording (denser submap-pair factor graph, which is consistent with the GLIM paper's own reported behavior), causing the GUI to become slow/ unresponsive in the back half of a run on this hardware.
+Also not a hang, confirmed via `top` (high CPU%, not 0%) during an apparently "stuck" period.
+Closing the GUI mid-run triggers a partial save (whatever was processed up to that point) and does not corrupt output.
-- **GNSS/camera fusion**: considered, not pursued.
-GLIM has no built-in GNSS factor (would require writing a custom extension module via its "global callback slot" mechanism -- out of scope given time).
-Visual constraints are natively supported but require real D435i calibration (currently placeholder values in `config_sensors.json`) and add compute overhead;
+- **GNSS/camera fusion**: considered but not pursued.
+GLIM has no built-in GNSS factor (would require writing a custom extension module via its "global callback slot" mechanism).
+Visual constraints are natively supported but require real D435i calibration (currently placeholder values in `config_sensors.json`).
-  expected benefit (per the GLIM paper's own ablation study) is modest and not clearly targeted at the scattering issue above.
-GNSS is used only as an independent post-hoc evaluation reference (ground truth for RMSE), per the assignment's own rubric -- not fused into the estimator.

 ## Status / Next steps
 - [x] CPU-only GLIM build working
 - [x] Verified against official demo dataset
 - [x] Custom `aspn_msgs` package reconstructed and verified
 - [x] Bag conversion pipeline (IMU type + accel sign + deskewing timestamps)
-- [x] Run against Test1 course dataset (partial -- see known issues)
+- [x] Run against Test1 course dataset (partial)
 - [ ] Run Test1 to full completion
-- [ ] Run against Test2 course dataset
 - [ ] Export trajectory to LatLon CSV
 - [ ] Compute RMSE vs GNSS ground truth (`xtrack_global_position_t12.csv`)
 - [ ] Export point cloud map as `.pcd`
-- [ ] Final report + code cleanup + teaser video